 Local activities such as wine and dinner cruises, interactive oenology courses, and excursions to nearby picturesque villages, historic churches, and castles can also be arranged upon request.

 Serra da Estrela

 For an unforgettable stay, head to Casa de São Lourenço.
-The boutique luxury hotel and the region’s only five-star lodging features panoramic views overlooking the stunning Zêzere Glacier Valley and the charming lowland town of Manteigas.
+The boutique luxury hotel and the region’s only five-star lodging highlights panoramic views overlooking the stunning Zêzere Glacier Valley and the charming lowland town of Manteigas.

 Look around and a heartfelt homage to Portuguese art and design is incorporated in every corner—from original furniture by renowned designer Maria Keil to burel, a locally-spun wool fabric that’s expertly cut and dyed, which decorates walls, pillows, blankets, drapery, and more.
 Learn how the hotel’s owners lovingly revived the artisanal craft utilizing provincial shepherding traditions with a complimentary tour of their Burel Factory.

 Due to its high altitude, people throughout the centuries have sought out the pure mountain air of Serra da Estrela for its wellness properties.
 Enjoy one of the hotel’s daily guided mountain walks, savor a picnic, or relax with a soothing spa treatment of all-natural products comprised of local herbs.
-Dine in the sky as the clouds pass by outside of the floor-to-ceiling windows on Portuguese home cooking at St. Lawrence restaurant, and don’t forget to try the region’s signature sheep cheese, queijo Serra da Estrela, and sweet local honey that will have you planning your next visit before the first is even over.
+Dine in the sky as the clouds pass by outside of the floor-to-ceiling windows on Portuguese home cooking at St. Lawrence restaurant, and don’t forget to try the region’s signature sheep cheese, queijo Serra da Estrela, and sweet local honey that will have you planning your next visit before your stay is even over.